seandenigris/XML-Parser/repository/XML-Parser.package/XMLURIParser.class/README.md

-This is a basic URI parser that can split a URI into scheme, host (with port), path, query string, and fragment.
+This class is a parser that can extract the scheme, user info, host, port, path segments, query (as a dictionary), and fragment of a URI.
+It automatically handles percent decoding and raises no errors.